Traveling edge states in massive Dirac equations along slowly varying edges: Quasi-traveling edge state along the smooth curve

-In this section, we consider a family of more universal edge states which highly propagate along the smooth edge-admissible curves.
+In this section, we consider a family of more general edge states which highly propagate along the smooth edge curves (or interface).
 Observe that the straight line edge state with the rotation angle $\theta$ admits the propagating form of \eqref{eq.taveling}.
-In Figure \ref{fig:sc}, the smooth edge curve can be locally treated as the tangent line.
-It sheds some light on that the curved edge states may comply with the localized solution traveling along the tangent direction on the curve.
-Hence, we study the asymptotic traveling waves when the straight edge-admissible curve is slowly disturbed.
+In Figure \ref{fig:sc}, the smooth edge curve can be locally treated as going towards the tangent direction.
+It sheds some light on that the curved edge states may comply with the localized solution traveling along the tangent line of the curve.
+Hence, we study the quasi-traveling waves when the straight edge curve is slowly disturbed.

 Assume that the edge curve is a small perturbation to the vertical line, i.e.,